espressopp/espressopp/paper/paper.md

 JOURNAL OF CHEMICAL PHYSICS (2023), doi:10.1063/5.0165902

-- Vance, James and Xu, Zhen-Hao and Tretyakov, Nikita and Stuehn, Torsten and Rampp, Markus and Eibl, Sebastian and Junghans, Christoph and Brinkmann, Andre, "Code modernization strategies for short-range non-bonded molecular dynamics simulations", COMPUTER PHYSICS COMMUNICATIONS (2023), doi:10.1016/j.cpc.2023.108760

 - Ohkuma, Takahiro and Hagita, Katsumi and Murashima, Takahiro and Deguchi, Tetsuo, "Miscibility and exchange chemical potential of ring polymers in symmetric ring-ring blends",